ThatNintendoNerd/galaxy_save_data/docs/galaxy/GameEventValue.md

 > Penguin Race [Ocean Ring]/hi

-Represents the most significant bytes for the Sea Slide Galaxy's best race time, in frames.
+Represents the most significant bytes for the best race time in the second mission of the Sea Slide Galaxy, in frames.

 The default value is `0`.